TimHanewich/eScooter/readme.md

     - It appears to use 4mm male bullet connectors, just like [this motor does](https://a.co/d/dk6BBRY).
 - [ESC](https://a.co/d/0q2reOV)
     - Manual: https://maifile.cn/est/a660b60abe5735/pdf, but stored pictures of it [here](https://imgur.com/a/tfH6Hq5).
+    - I tested it at 4S, it works at 4S despite it saying 5-12S.
 - Batteries: 3 [4S 3300 mAh LiPo batterys (60C)](https://a.co/d/cUkfjpm), in a series (effectively 12S)
 - [5V Buck Converter](https://a.co/d/enad4n0)